Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/yellowbrick.md

     Example: key1=value1&key2=value2&key3=value3

-    These parameters will be added at the end of the JDBC URL that the Hero Pixel will use to connect to your Yellowbrick database.
+    These parameters will be added at the end of the JDBC URL that the HeroPixelwill use to connect to your Yellowbrick database.

     The connector now supports `connectTimeout` and defaults to 60 seconds.
 Setting connectTimeout to 0 seconds will set the timeout to the longest time available.

-    **Note:** Do not use the following keys in JDBC URL Params field as they will be overwritten by Hero Pixel:
-    `currentSchema`, `user`, `password`, `ssl`, and `sslmode`.
+    **Note:** Do not use the following keys in JDBC URL Params field as they will be overwritten by HeroPixel `currentSchema`, `user`, `password`, `ssl`, and `sslmode`.

     :::warning